microsoft/vscode-docs/docs/python/linting.md

 ## Choose a linter

 Search the VS Code [Marketplace](https://marketplace.visualstudio.com/vscode) for the linter extension of your choice.
+You can use multiple linters at the same time if you'd like.

 Microsoft publishes the following linting extensions for Python:
 | Linter | Extension                                                                       |